pymc-devs/pymc-examples/.github/ISSUE_TEMPLATE/tracker.md

 ---
 name: 'Tracker issue'
-about: Create a tracker issue for the GitHub project
+about: *Internal template for PyMC documentation team only*
 labels: tracker id

 ---